-In order to identify and evaluate nominees for director, the Corporate Governance and Nominating Committee regularly reviews the current composition and size of the Board of Directors, reviews qualifications of nominees, evaluates the performance of the Board of Directors as a whole, and evaluates the performance and qualifications of individual members of the Board of Directors eligible for re-election at the annual meeting of stockholders.
+In order to identify and evaluate nominees for director, the Corporate Governance and Nominating Committee regularly reviews the current composition and size of the Board of Directors, reviews qualifications of nominees, evaluates the performance of the Board of Directors as a whole and committee members separately, and evaluates the performance and qualifications of individual members of the Board of Directors eligible for re-election at the annual meeting of stockholders.
 In doing so, the Corporate Governance and Nominating Committee considers such factors as character, diversity, skills, judgment, independence, industry experience, professional expertise, corporate experience, length of service, other commitments and the like, and the general needs of the Board, including applicable independence requirements.
 The Corporate Governance and Nominating Committee considers each individual candidate both in the context of the current composition of the Board and the evolving needs of our business.
 The Corporate Governance and Nominating Committee uses the same process for evaluating all nominees, regardless of the original source of the nomination.

 The Corporate Governance and Nominating Committee will consider recommendations for candidates to the Board of Directors from stockholders.
-A stockholder that desires to recommend a candidate for election to the Board of Directors shall direct the recommendation in writing to Exar Corporation, attention Corporate Secretary, 48720 Kato Road, Fremont, California 94538.
 In evaluating such recommendations, the Corporate Governance and Nominating Committee seeks to achieve a balance of knowledge, experience and capability on the Board and to address the membership criteria set forth above.
-A stockholder that desires to nominate a candidate for election to the Board of Directors shall direct the nomination in writing to Exar Corporation, attention Corporate Secretary, 48720 Kato Road, Fremont, California 94538, on a timely basis in accordance with the Company's Bylaws, and must include the candidate's name, age, home and business contact information, detailed biographical data and qualifications, including principal occupation or employment; the class and number of shares of the Company that are beneficially owned by the candidate; a description of all arrangements or understandings between the stockholder and the candidate and any other person or persons (naming such person or persons) pursuant to which the nomination is to be made by the stockholder; information regarding any relationships between the candidate and the Company within the last three years; information regarding the recommending person's name, address and ownership of Company stock; a statement from the recommending stockholder in support of the candidate; references, particularly within the context of the criteria for Board membership, including issues of character, diversity, skills, judgment, independence, industry experience, professional expertise, corporate experience, length of service, other commitments and the like; a written indication by the candidate of her/his consent to be named in the proxy statement, if nominated, and to serve, if elected; and any other information relating to the stockholder or to the candidate that is required to be disclosed in solicitations of proxies for election of directors, or is otherwise required, in each case pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended, or the Company's Bylaws.
+A stockholder that desires to nominate a candidate for election to the Board of Directors shall direct the nomination in writing to Exar Corporation, attention: Secretary, 48720 Kato Road, Fremont, California 94538, on a timely basis in accordance with the Company's Bylaws, and must include the candidate's name, age, home and business contact information, detailed biographical data and qualifications, including principal occupation or employment; the class and number of shares of the Company that are beneficially owned by the candidate; a description of all arrangements or understandings between the stockholder and the candidate and any other person or persons (naming such person or persons) pursuant to which the nomination is to be made by the stockholder; information regarding any relationships between the candidate and the Company within the last three years; information regarding the recommending person's name, address and ownership of Company stock; a statement from the recommending stockholder in support of the candidate; references, particularly within the context of the criteria for Board membership, including issues of character, diversity, skills, judgment, independence, industry experience, professional expertise, corporate experience, length of service, other commitments and the like; a written indication by the candidate of her/his consent to be named in the proxy statement, if nominated, and to serve, if elected; and any other information relating to the stockholder or to the candidate that is required to be disclosed in solicitations of proxies for election of directors, or is otherwise required, in each case pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended, or the Company's Bylaws.